Medical massage at the leg in a physiotherapy center. Female physiotherapist inspecting her patient. Close-up photograph.

 Inpatient Acute Care and Skilled Nursing Services:

-The Inpatient Acute Care and Skilled Nursing Physical, Occupational and Speech Therapists are focused on improving our patient’s functional mobility to allow for a safe transition to home or care facility.
-Our facilities in and around Fort Bend offer physical therapy and rehabilitation services seven days a week.
+The In-Patient Acute Care and Skilled Nursing Physical, Occupational and Speech therapists are focused on improving our patient’s functional mobility to allow for a safe transition to home or long term care facility.
+Physical and Occupational Therapy Services are offered seven days a week.
 We provide a one therapist to patient ratio to ensure the utmost care and attention.
 Our therapists have an excellent rapport with the physicians, case managers and nursing staff.
-These relationships allow our team to deliver exceptional inpatient therapy care to Fort Bend.
+These relationships allow our team to deliver patient focused exceptional care.

 Common Diagnoses Include, But Are Not Limited To: